gayatrig19/the-quest-adventures-game/README.md

 - Input Validation: Each user input is validated and handled raising appropriate error depending on game stage and option to re-enter user input is provided if it is invalid.

-- Separation of Concerns: Separated the game logic from the data(storyline) and the presentation (text-based input and output) to follow a good design practice and keep code well-maintained.
+- Separation of Concerns: Separated the game logic from the data(story line) and the presentation (text-based input and output) to follow a good design practice and keep code well-maintained.

-- The game defines various locations and sublocations, and the player can navigate through these
+- The game defines various locations and sub locations, and the player can navigate through these
   areas based on their choices.
 The game uses text-based print statements to provide descriptions, dialogues, and narrations to convey the story and set more engaging atmosphere.

 ### Flowchart

-- Most of the text-based adventure games are primarily focused on providing user(player) with multiple paths and choices to explore before reaching to its' final outcome(either success or failure).
+- Most of the text-based adventure games are primarily focused on providing user(player) with multiple paths and choices to explore before reaching to it's final outcome(either success or failure).

 - The initial design for this project was simple with minimal paths with single nodes leading to win or lose outcomes.
 But I wanted the game to be more engaging such that players are presented with choices at various points in the game, and these choices lead to different story paths and outcomes.